odrodrig/RAG-LLM-Service/README.md

     ```
     All other values have defaults, you can adjust the other parameters to improve your results.

     NOTE: The `filters` tag allows you to narrow down which documents to search on.
 You can specify from fields available within the document metadata.
+Remove this element if you don't want to filter on metadata.

 #### queryWDLLM